Skip to main content

 Should I use the order book to make trading decisions?

-For long-term investors, the order book is largely irrelevant — fundamental value matters more than short-term supply and demand.
-For active traders, order book analysis can help with entry and exit timing, but beware of spoofing and hidden liquidity.
-Most visible order book data is of limited predictive value.
+For long-term investors, the order book is mostly irrelevant—what matters is the fundamental value of what you own.
+Active traders may find order book analysis helpful for timing, but watch out for spoofing and hidden liquidity.
+Most visible order book data has limited predictive value.

 Why do crypto order books look different from stock order books?

-Crypto order books are more transparent (fewer hidden orders) but also thinner and more manipulated.
-Crypto markets lack regulations against spoofing that stock markets have.
-The 24/7 nature of crypto also means order book depth varies significantly by time of day and day of week.
+Crypto order books are more transparent (fewer hidden orders) but also thinner and more prone to manipulation.
+Crypto markets lack the anti-spoofing regulations that stock markets have.
+Plus, the 24/7 nature of crypto means order book depth shifts a lot depending on the time of day and day of week.